Vote for the Bill Knight Automotive high school football player of the week for Week 3

 Rylan Wetzel, Mounds

-Sophomore RB had 21 carries for 212 yards and three TDs in a 41-21 win at Kellyville.
+Sophomore RB had 21 carries for 212 yards and three TDs plus nine tackles in a 41-21 win at Kellyville.